 I’ve read that the word ‘tapas’ comes from the word for ‘to cover’ because Spanish innkeepers used to serve a small portion of their dishes so that guests could sample them before ordering, and they would serve these on small plates designed to cover pots (known as tapas).
 I also read that punters would use the small food dishes to cover their sherry, to avoid fruit flies from getting in the sweet drink.

-Where is the best area for tapas in Madrid?
+Where is the best area for tapas Bars in Madrid?

 You can find tapas all over Madrid, but there seems to be a concentration of good tapas bars in two areas:

-- In and around the Literary district (Barrio de Las Letras), and south of Puerta del Sol, including Calle de Cadiz, Calle Barcelona and Calle de la Cruz
+- In and around the Literary district (Barrio de Las Letras), and south of Puerta del Sol, including Calle de Cadiz, Calle Barcelona and Calle de la Cruz.
+In fact, I ended my self-guided walking tour of Madrid in this area because I figured it would be a nice reward after pounding the pavements all day.

 - In the Latin quarter (La Latina), including Calle de la Cava Baja and Calle de la Cava Alta

-Tapas in Madrid: six places you should try
+6 Tapas Bars In Madrid you should try

-Here is a list of the seven places I enjoyed the most for best tapas in Madrid.
+Here is a list of the six places I enjoyed the most for tapas in Madrid.
 In each, I’ll share about the place, what I ate & drank there and any issues or tips.

 It is a great place to grab a bite to eat at lunchtime, and you don’t need to stick to one stall – you could pick up pieces you fancy from all over the market.
 They also serve beers and sangria on tap.